jakobnissen/ScanByte.jl/README.md

 At the moment, ScanByte has three major drawbacks:

 * It relies on metaprogramming to compute the optimal Julia code to create the scanning function.
 This means the byte set must be known at compile time - unless you're scanning for just a single byte.
 * It relies on explicit SIMD instructions.
-It must run on computers with either the `AVX2` instruction set, or with the `SSE2` and `SSSE3` sets.
+To be fast, it must run on computers with either the `AVX2` instruction set, or with the `SSE2` and `SSSE3` sets.
 Also, if you create the scanning function on a computer with `AVX2` but runs it on a computer without, LLVM will probably crash.
 * There is no guaranteed stable version of detecting which SIMD instructions your Julia supports.
 So this package tries to guess by parsing some output from LLVM.